kiks2022/imdb-sentiment-analysis/README.md

 ---

 ## About This Project

 This repository contains my work for **Week 1 & 2** of the AnalystLab Africa AI Internship Program.
 The goal was to explore **Natural Language Processing (NLP)** by cleaning and analyzing real-world movie reviews from the IMDB dataset.

-The project focuses on preparing raw text data for machine learning by applying essential preprocessing techniques.
+The project focuses on preparing raw text data for machine learning by applying essential preprocessing techniques including text cleaning, tokenization, stopword removal, and word frequency analysis.

 ---

 ## Dataset

 **IMDB Movie Reviews Dataset**

 - 50,000 movie reviews
 - 2 columns: `review`, `sentiment`
 - Target column: `sentiment` (positive / negative)
 - Balanced dataset (25,000 positive, 25,000 negative)
-## Note on Dataset Size

-The original IMDB dataset contains 50,000 reviews.

-To keep this repository lightweight and within GitHub file size recommendations, a cleaned sample of 5,000 reviews (`cleaned_imdb_sample.csv`) is included instead of the full processed dataset (link to Original Dataset - https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+> **Note on Dataset Size:** To keep this repository lightweight and within GitHub file size recommendations, a cleaned sample of 5,000 reviews (`cleaned_imdb_sample.csv`) is included instead of the full processed dataset.
+[View Original Dataset on Kaggle](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

 ---

 ## What I Did

 ### 1. Data Cleaning

 | Problem | Solution |
 |---|---|
 | HTML tags like `<br />` | Removed using regex |